 The Diving at Work Regulations 1997 require dive records retained for two years minimum, with specific fields per dive (supervisor, team, max depth, bottom time, decompression table).
 Generic incident logs don't meet this; a dedicated logbook module does.

-IMCA classifies signatories as Cat 1 (Supervisor), Cat 2 (Specialist Tech), Cat 3 (Class Society Surveyor), Cat 4 (OEM Test House).
+The competent-person categorisation referenced in IMCA D018 distinguishes Cat 1 (Supervisor), Cat 2 (Specialist Tech), Cat 3 (Class Society Surveyor), Cat 4 (OEM Test House).
 Every cert's signing authority must be auditable.
-A platform that records "John Smith" as the signer without category traceability fails the IMCA D011 audit on §4.5.
+A platform that records "John Smith" as the signer without category traceability fails contractor audit on this point.

-The annual D011 audit covers cert validity, PMS execution, modification register completeness, dive activity records, and CP signoffs.
-A weighted readiness score across all five — properly defaulting empty registers to 0% rather than 100% — saves days of pre-audit prep.
+An effective contractor audit-readiness report covers cert validity, PMS execution, modification register completeness, dive activity records, and CP signoffs.
+A weighted readiness score across all five — mapped against HSE ACoP L104/L103, DWR 1997 duties, and relevant IMCA good-practice expectations, and properly defaulting empty registers to 0% rather than 100% — saves days of pre-audit prep.

-D018 §8.9 requires modifications to flag the affected equipment for re-certification.
+The modification-management reference area in IMCA D018 expects modifications to flag the affected equipment for re-certification.
 A platform that doesn't supersede the old cert AND auto-create a renewal task allows equipment to slip back into service un-reverified.

 Auditors don't want a folder of 200 PDFs and your assurance that "the cert for compressor #3 is in there somewhere".
 They want evidence attached to compressor #3 directly.
 Per-item evidence attachments separate the audit-ready platforms from the document libraries.